weaversa/cryptol-course/labs/Interpreter/Interpreter.md

 (10 : [width 32]) : [6]
 ```

-In the last section you'll see with `:b` are Cryptol's symbols.
+In the last section that you'll see with `:b` are Cryptol's symbols.
 This
 is where you'll find all of the value operators (as opposed to type
 operators).
 These are used when defining the value of a function or
 variable.
 For example, `reverse` can be used to reverse the order of a